snowplow/snowplow/docs/02_integrating_snowplowjs.md

 </script>
 ```

-The four arguments to the event tracking command may be broadly familiar to you from the Google Analytics API - however there are some small differences, so please refer to the section [Event tracking](#events) below for more information.
+The four arguments to the event tracking command may be broadly familiar to you from Google Analytics - however there are some small differences, so please refer to the section [Event tracking](#events) below for more information.

 Any problems?
 Please consult the [Testing and troubleshooting](#tt) section at the bottom of this guide.